 Accident Date: 07/12/2019

 Dear Ms. Jones:

-Please let this confirm our conversation on April 22, 2014, when you and I discussed the facts related to an automobile accident I was involved in on April 12, 2014.
-During our conversation, I notified you of my intention to proceed under the Personal Injury Protection section of my insurance policy, referenced above.
+Please let this confirm our telephone conversation on July 22, 2019, when we discussed the facts related to an automobile accident I was involved in on July 12, 2019.
+During our conversation, I notified you of my intent to file a claim under the Personal Injury Protection section of my insurance policy number KA445782-S.

 At your request, I gave my recorded statement, in which I fully answered all your questions.
 I made clear that I was injured in the accident, and as a result have already incurred medical bills.
-I also made clear the injuries I sustained prevent me from working at this time.
+I also made clear that I am currently unable to work because of the injuries I suffered in the accident.

 I am under continuing medical care and will keep you informed of my condition.
 I will also send you written confirmation of my out-of-pocket expenses and lost wages.